regebro/prehistoric-python/presentation.rst

     This talk is going to be about old code patterns.

-    Because the standard patterns in Python has changed throughout time, as Python gained more features.
-But there is loads of old code out there, so I will try to explain why that old code looks like it does, and why you should change it.
+    Because has Python gained more features, so some things we used to do make no more sense.
+But there is loads of old code out there, so I will try to explain why that old code looks like it does.

     And old does not mean unmaintained.
 If you wrote a library that needed to support Python 2.4 old patterns may very well remain, because they still work.
 So you might very well encounter this in maintained code.

     And, old tutorials and old books have old patterns.
-And people keep using them.
+And people keep using them and learning them.

     So if you are using these patterns, don't feel bad, I won't judge you.